 Within this section, let’s specifically take a look at the reasons why your comfort zone might constrict.

 The Six Human Needs

 Your comfort zone might constrict as a result of your inability to fulfill all your six human needs.
 It will also constrict if you are satisfying one need to the detriment of other needs.

-When it comes to your comfort zone, an unfulfilled need might for instance mean that you are not learning and growing.
-This is why you are feeling dissatisfied within your comfort zone.
-You want to fulfill the need for growth, however to fulfill this need you need to step into the unknown, and yet your need for certainty is so great at the moment that you just couldn’t ever imagine taking that risk.
-Your comfort zone therefore constricts because you are resisting uncertainty (which is an unfulfilled need).
+When it comes to your comfort zone, an unfulfilled need might, for instance, mean that you are not learning and growing.
+This is why you are feeling dissatisfied in your comfort zone.
+You want to fulfill the need for growth, however, to fulfill this need you need to step into the unknown, and yet your need for certainty is so great at the moment that you just couldn’t ever imagine taking that risk.
+Your comfort zone, therefore, constricts because you are resisting uncertainty (which is an unfulfilled need).
 You are overly satisfying the need for certainty, and this becomes a detriment to all your other human needs.

 A life with no comfort zone restrictions is a life where you are freely working on satisfying all your six human needs at the highest possible level.
 This would therefore mean that you take chances and risks to satisfy the need for uncertainty; that you build a comfortable environment and life to satisfy the need for certainty; that you regularly reach out and create emotional bonds with others to satisfy the need for connection; that you pursue your goals to satisfy the need for significance; that you try new things and learn from mistakes and failure to satisfy the need for growth; and that you consistently dedicate your time to helping others to satisfy the need for contribution.
 Only in this way will your life be fulfilling, and only in this way will you be free of all comfort zone restrictions.